English terms with diacritical marks

-Proper nouns are not generally counted as English terms except when accepted into the language as an eponym – such as Geiger–Müller tube, or the English terms roentgen after Wilhelm Röntgen, and biro after László Bíró, in which case any diacritical mark is often lost.
+Proper nouns are not generally counted as English terms except when accepted into the language as an eponym – such as Geiger–Müller tube.

 Unlike continental European languages, English orthography tends to use digraphs (like "sh", "oo", and "ea") rather than diacritics to indicate more sounds than can be accommodated by the letters of the Latin alphabet.
 Unlike other systems (such as Spanish orthography) where the spelling indicates the pronunciation, English spelling is highly varied, and diacritics alone would be insufficient to make it reliably phonetic.
 (See English orthography.)

 Types of diacritical marks

 Though limited, the following diacritical marks in English may be encountered, particularly for marking in poetry: